unlight/asmt-javascript-questions/README.md

 - How do you test your code?
 - aux: What kind of tests do you know...
  - What is acceptable Code Coverage level?
-- What is a good code in your opinion? (sim.
-25)
+- What is a good code in your opinion?
 - Imagine that you are done with a task, and your team lead and the assistant are missing.
 What are going to do?
 - Describe the difference between `<script>`, `<script async>` and `<script defer>`
 - What does it mean to be a Senior Specialist?
 Please explain new challenges and responsibilities.